UCSF-CBI/c4/docs/howto/conda-stage.md

 sys 0.76
 ```

-This test was conducted during a time when the cluster did indeed experience heavy load on the BeeGFS file system at the time.
+This test was conducted during a time when the cluster did indeed experience heavy load on the global file system at the time.
 The fact that `real` is much greater than `user + sys` suggests our process spends a lot of time just waiting.  **When staging to local disk, we can avoid being affected by this load.**  When running from the local disk, the same call takes less than a second;

 ```sh
 [alice@{{ site.devel.name }} ~]$ conda activate myjupyter